Boarding School Visits 101

 Visiting schools allows you to determine if the school is a good fit.
 During your visit observe and ask questions.

 Your educational consultant may have given the schools glowing reports.
-Your great uncle has always spoken about his years at one of the schools on your shortlist with great fondness.
-In fact, he has given generously to his alma mater.
+Your great uncle has always fondly spoken about his years at one of the schools on your shortlist.
+He has given generously to his alma mater.
 One of your colleagues in the Boston office has a daughter at another school on your shortlist.
-She apparently loves her school's equestrian program.
+She loves her school's equestrian program.
 But that's their opinion.
-You and your child need to set foot on each campus on your shortlist, scope each one out and use your own judgment about whether your child will be happy there for three or four years.
+You and your child need to set foot on each campus on your shortlist, scope each one out, and use your judgment about whether your child will be happy there for three or four years.
 Here is a list of things to look for and questions to ask.

 Things To Look For and Check Out